 OpenVPN also has it's own layer of redundancy checks against VPN traffic that'll ensure the traffic gets to where it needs to go, regardless of UDP's lack of integrity checks.

 https://openvpn.net/faq/what-is-tcp-meltdown/ and http://sites.inka.de/~W1011/devel/tcp-tcp.html do a good job of explaining in why TCP OpenVPN wouldn't be a good idea.
 The second link talks about PPP over TCP, but the same can be applied to OpenVPN over TCP.

 So you should be using our UDP configs.
 The only reason we also offer TCP is for people who are behind such restrictive firewalls that UDP OpenVPN is blocked.

 As for the four types of configs and their security level, that depends.

 RSA configs are mainly provided to support clients who are still using ancient versions of OpenVPN, ones that don't support ECC.
 They use 8192-bit RSA.
-If you've got OpenVPN 2.4.x, you shouldn't use the RSA configs.
+If you've got OpenVPN 2.4.x or newer, then you shouldn't use the RSA configs.
 These configs will work with UDP or TCP ports 1 through 29999, excluding ports 5061 and 5062.

 The default ECC configs use the elliptic curve secp521r1, which is 521-bit, or according to https://web.archive.org/web/20090207194412/http://www.nsa.gov/business/programs/elliptic_curve.shtml roughly the same as 15360-bit RSA, or a security level (symmetric key size) of 256-bits.
 So the default ECC configs would provide the strongest cryptography out of the four.
 However, secp521r1 is an NIST curve.
 There was an incident where the NIST allowed the NSA to backdoor the Dual_EC_DRBG algorithm.
 Most cryptographers agree that secp521r1 is secure, but some people believe that if the NIST was willing to let the NSA do that once, it's possible that they'd do it again in some other fashion.